petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/product-api-basics.md

 | name:asc                  | Sort by name in the ascending order                                                    |
 | createDate:desc,name:desc | Sort by createDate in the descending order first, then by name in the descending order |

-Read [Filter, Sort and Search](https://help.liferay.com/hc/en-us/articles/360036343152-Filter-Sort-and-Search) for more information.
+Read [API Query Parameters](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.html) for more information.

 ## Get a Product